MichaelRFox/fxToolTip.js/README.md

 include {default as fxToolTip} from 'fx.tooltip.js';
 ```

-fxToolTip.js exposes three methods: create remove, and getTipByElementId; and one object: globalOptions.
+fxToolTip.js exposes four methods: create remove, getTipByElementId, and suspend; and one object: globalOptions.

 ### <a id ='fxToolTip.create'>fxToolTip.create (elementId, content)</a>
 * **elementId** (string) - the unique id of your target DOM element